-Paragraph 5 ensures the transparency of each Party's regulation of covered investments.
+Pargraph 5 ensures the transparency of each Party's regulation of covered investments.

-Article III (Expropriation)
+Article III (Expropriation and Compensation Therefor)

-Article III incorporates into the Treaty international law standards for expropriation and compensation.
+Article III incorporates into the Treaty customary international law standards for expropriation.
+Article III also includes detailed provisions regarding the computation and payment of prompt, adequate, and effective compensation.

-Paragraph 1 describes the general rights of investors and obligations of the Parties with respect to expropriation and nationalization.
-These rights and obligations also apply to direct or indirect measures "tantamount to expropriation or nationalization" and thus apply to "creeping expropriations"-a series of measures which effectively amount to an expropriation of a covered investment without taking title.
+Paragraph 1 describes the obligations of the Parties with respect to expropriation and nationalization of a covered investment.
+These obligations apply to both direct expropriation and indirect expropriation through measures "tantamount to expropriation or nationalization" and thus apply to "creeping expropriations"-a series of measures that effectively amounts to an expropriation of a covered investment without taking title.

-Paragraph 1 further bars all expropriations or nationalizations except those that are for a public purpose; carried out in a non-discriminatory manner; in accordance with due process of law; in accordance with the general principles of treatment provided in Article II(3); and subject to "prompt, adequate, and effective compensation.'
+Paragraph 1 further bars all expropriations or rationalizations except those that are for a public purposes; carried out in a nondiscriminatory manner; in accordance with due process of law; in accordance with the general principles of treatment provided in Article II(3); and subject to "prompt, adequate and effective compensation."

-Paragraphs 2, 3, and 4 more fully describe the meaning of "prompt, adequate, and effective compensation."
+Paragraphs 2, 3, and 4 more fully describe the meaning of "prompt, adequate and effective compensation."
 The guiding principle is that the investor should be made whole.

-Article IV (Compensation for damages due to war and similar events)
+Article IV (Compensation for Damages Due to War and Similar Events)

-Paragraph 1 entitles investments covered by the Treaty to the better of national or MFN treatment with respect to any measure relating to losses suffered in a Party's territory owing to war or other armed conflict, civil disturbances, or similar events.
-The unconditional obligation to pay compensation for such losses only arises when the losses result from requisitioning or from destruction not required by the necessity of the situation.
+Paragraph 1 entitles investments covered by the Treaty to national and MFN treatment with respect to any measure relating to losses suffered in a Party's territory owing to war or other armed conflict, civil disturbances, or similar events.
+Paragraph 2, by contract, creates an unconditional obligation to pay compensation for such losses when the losses result from requisitioning or from destruction not required by the necessary of the situation.